stappersg/vBook/src/start/configuration/delegation.md

 }
 ```

-Since there is no heavy network traffic, John decided to do a pre-queue filtering.
+Since there is no heavy network traffic, John decided to do a post-queue filtering.
 Compromised emails are quarantined in the `virus_q` folder.

 ## That's it